-Reading and Understanding Your Energy Bills
+Reading and Understanding Energy Bills in Australia

 Energy bills aren’t just there to tell you how much you owe your electricity company, they can give a lot of insights into your energy usage.
 Once you’re equipped with this knowledge, you’re better prepared and able to make informed decisions about your energy plan and habits.
 Read below to learn more about the information you can find on your energy bill, and how to use this information to help you save money by switching to the best energy provider for you.

-What information is on my energy bill
+What information is on my energy bill?

 Energy bills might look complicated, but they all contain the same basic information.
 By knowing what you’re looking at, you can start to take control of your energy usage; whether it's by lowering your energy consumption, changing your tariff, or switching energy providers.